 There will be 3 grades in this course.
-The first grade will be worth 10% of your final grade and will be provided by your responses to questions and quizzes that will be administered in class and to which you will respond with clickers.
+The first grade will be worth 10% of your final grade and will be provided by your responses to questions and quizzes that will be administered in class.
+For most of questions and quizzes you will respond with clickers.

 There will also be a homework grade which will be the average of your homework grades.
 Your homework must be your original work.
 We will use programs to look for similarities in submissions.
 If we find them, expect that there will be serious consequences.
 Giving your original work to others is considered cheating and you will be receive the same punishment as people who copy your work whether you gave them "permission" to copy your work or not.
-Your homework grade will provide 30% of the final grade.
+Your homework grade will provide 25% of the final grade.